open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 As explained before, all the Collector components are instantiated by the `components()` function within the `components.go` file.

-The `tracemock` receiver factory instance has to be added to the `factories` map so the Collector can load it properly as part of it's initialization process.
+The `tailtracer` receiver factory instance has to be added to the `factories` map so the Collector can load it properly as part of it's initialization process.

 Here is what the `components.go` file looks like after making the changes to support that: